 Besides the first two steps that cannot be processed online, the rest of the processes can be done online through the online system known as Online Single Submission (OSS).

 Approval of incorporation documents takes about 10 working days, after which you draft your articles of Association and apply for business licenses.
-The overall incorporation/registration period is between two and three months.
-And it is worth noting that Indonesia does not allow registration of branch offices.
+The overall incorporation/registration period is between two and three months, however, this is on a case-by-case basis.